StCyr/plugin.video.peertube/README.md

 * Browse all videos on a PeerTube instance
 * Search for videos on a PeerTube instance (Only supported by 1.0.0-beta10+ instances)
-* Select Peertube instance to use (Not implemented yet)
+* Select Peertube instance to use

 # User settings

 * User definable preferred PeerTube instance
-* Number of videos to display per page (Not implemented yet)
+* Number of videos to display per page
-* Sort method to be used when listing videos (Not implemented yet)
+* Sort method to be used when listing videos (Currently, only 'views' and 'likes')

 # Limitations